tsy935/eeg-gnn-ssl/README.md

 Siyi Tang, Jared A. Dunnmon, Khaled Saab, Xuan Zhang, Qianying Huang, Florian Dubost, Daniel L. Rubin, Christopher Lee-Messer, ARXIV-LINK-TO-BE-ADDED

 ---

+## Background
+Automated seizure detection and classification from electroencephalography (EEG) can greatly improve the diagnosis and treatment of seizures.
+While prior studies mainly used convolutional neural networks (CNNs) that assume image-like structure in EEG signals or spectrograms, this modeling choice does not reflect the natural geometry of or connectivity between EEG electrodes.
+In this study, we propose **modeling EEGs as graphs** and present a graph neural network for automated seizure detection and classification.
+In addition, we leverage unlabeled EEG data using a **self-supervised pre-training** strategy.
+In summary, our graph-based modeling approach integrates domain knowledge about EEG, sets a new state-of-the-art for seizure detection and classification on a large public dataset, and provides better ability to identify seizure regions.

+---
 ## Data

 We use the Temple University Seizure Corpus (TUSZ) v1.5.2 in this study.
 The TUSZ dataset is publicly available [here](https://www.isip.piconepress.com/projects/tuh_eeg/html/downloads.shtml).
 After you have registered and downloaded the data, you will see a subdirectory called `edf` which contains all the EEG signals and their associated labels.
 We use the EEG files in the `edf/dev` subfolder as our held-out test set.
 We further split the EEG files in the `edf/train` subfolder into train and validation sets by patients.
 See folders `./data/file_markers_detection`, `./data/file_markers_classification`, and `./data/file_markers_ssl` for details.